+Section 3.11.
+US Customs and Border Protection.

+Vessel Party represents and warrants that the Vessel and any cargo loaded thereon at the designated Shore Facilities fully complies with, or Vessel Party shall timely secure and submit, all necessary waivers required under all applicable USCBP rules and regulations in effect as of the date the Vessel berths at such Shore Facilities.
+Laytime will not commence until the Vessel has been fully approved by the USCBP and all USCBP and related personnel have disembarked and meets all other requirements in Section 5.1.
+Any delays waiting for, or because of, the USCBP, or resulting from the Vessel's non-compliance with USCBP regulations, will not count as used Laytime or as time on Demurrage.
+Vessel Party shall provide all information required for exportation of the Cargo being sold/purchased/exchanged and loaded under the Agreement to the other Party at least five (5) Business Days prior to the Vessel's arrival at the designated Shore Facilities.
+Any delay resulting from lack of information required for exportation of the Cargo will not count as used Laytime or as time on Demurrage.

 Section 3.12.
-US Customs and Border Protection.

-Vessel Party represents and warrants that the Vessel and any cargo discharged therefrom at the designated Shore Facilities fully complies with, or Vessel Party shall timely secure and submit, all necessary waivers required under all applicable USCBP rules and regulations in effect as of the date the Vessel berths at such Shore Facilities.
-Laytime will not commence until the Vessel has been fully approved by the USCBP and all USCBP and related personnel have disembarked.
-Any delays waiting for, or because of, the USCBP, or resulting from the Vessel's non-compliance with USCBP regulations, will not count as used laytime or as time on Demurrage.
-Vessel Party shall provide all information required for importation of the Cargo being sold, purchased, or exchanged and delivered under the Agreement to the other Party at least five (5) Business Days prior to the Vessel's arrival at the designated Shore Facilities or lightering site.
-Any delay resulting from lack of information required for importation of the Cargo will not count as used laytime or as time on Demurrage unless such delay is the result of information required to be provided by such Shore Facilities hereunder.

-Section 3.13.
 DHS; USCG; or Other Governmental Authority.

-Vessel Party represents and warrants that the Vessel fully complies with, or possess all necessary waivers, certificates, or other documents that are required under, each Applicable Law implemented and enforced by a Governmental Authority, the DHS, the USCG, and any applicable port authority and/or the designated

-Shore Facilities, including the Maritime Security Regulations, which in all cases are in effect when the Vessel a) navigates within any waters that are subject to the jurisdiction of the Governmental Authority or the US, as applicable, or b) berths at Shore Facilities.
-Upon request, Vessel Party shall promptly provide to the designated Shore Facilities and/or Terminal Party complete copies of all certificates, declarations, letters of approval or acknowledgment, and other compliance documentation (excluding the Vessel's security assessment and security plan) that are required under the Maritime Security Regulations.
-Any delay resulting from the Vessel's non-compliance will not count as used laytime or as time on Demurrage against the designated Shore Facilities or Terminal Party, and all direct costs, expenses, losses, and damages related thereto are for Vessel Party's account.
+Vessel Party represents and warrants that the Vessel fully complies with, or possess all necessary waivers, certificates, or other documents that are required under, each Applicable Law implemented and enforced by a Governmental Authority, the DHS, the USCG, and any applicable port authority and/or the designated Shore Facilities, including the Maritime Security Regulations, which in all cases are in effect when the Vessel a) navigates within any waters that are subject to the jurisdiction of the Governmental Authority or the US, as applicable, or b) berths at Shore Facilities.
+Upon request, Vessel Party shall promptly provide to the designated Shore Facilities and/or Terminal Party, as appropriate, complete copies of all certificates, declarations, letters of approval or acknowledgment, and other compliance documentation (excluding the Vessel's security assessment and security plan) that are required under the Maritime Security Regulations.
+Any delay resulting from the Vessel's non-compliance will not count as used Laytime or as time on Demurrage against the designated Shore Facilities or Terminal Party, and all direct costs, expenses, losses, and damages related thereto are for Vessel Party's account.